Moving in 2021, customer experience should be on top of your list.

 💡Pro tip: Consider using chatbots or other AI solutions if you’re understaffed.
 Chatbots work 24/7!

 4. If customers make a mistake, help them fix it

-Maybe they forgot to tell you they don’t want sugar in their tea.
-Maybe they forgot to tell you that they want low fat milk instead of full cream milk.
+For example, maybe they forgot to tell you they didn’t want sugar in their tea.
+Maybe they forgot to tell you that they wanted low fat milk instead of full cream milk.

 Don’t lash out at them and say they should have said it sooner.
 As a business owner, you need to be prepared for situations like this.